-Retinal vein occlusions are a significant source of vision loss, affecting mostly healthy people over 55 years of age.
+RVOs are a significant source of vision loss, affecting mostly healthy people over 55 years of age.
 The common source of vision loss is the macular edema accompanying the retinal injury.
-The two main types of retinal vein occlusions are central retinal vein occlusions (CRVO) and branch retinal vein occlusions (BRVO).
-The prevalence of CRVO is approximately 0.1%.^{1,2} The standard-of-care for CRVO is even more limited than for BRVO.
-While optic nerve sheathotomy and other invasive measures have been tried, these interventions have not been successfully proven in a large randomized clinical trial.
-Very recently the Central Retinal Vein OcclUsIon Study: Evaluation of Efficacy and Safety (CRUISE), a phase III multicenter trial, reported six-month outcome results demonstrating efficacy of intravitreal ranibizumab injections for the treatment of CRVO.3 The CRUISE study, while encouraging, only has six-month results published and requires monthly intravitreal injections with no clear treatment endpoint.
-Ranibizumab has very recently gained FDA approval for the indication of vein occlusions and the labeling includes recommendations for monthly intravitreal injections.
+The two main types of RVOs are central retinal vein occlusions (CRVO) and BRVO.
+Prevalence of BRVO, including hemi-retinal vein occlusions (HRVO), range between 0.6%-1.2%.
+1, 2 The standard-of-care for BRVO was previously limited to laser photocoagulation, which was the only evidence-based treatment for patients with macular edema secondary to BRVO3 until just recently when the Branch Retinal Vein Occlusion: Evaluation of Efficacy and Safety Study (BRAVO) reported six-month outcome results demonstrating efficacy of intravitreal ranibizumab injections for the treatment of BRVO.
+While the BRVO study did show some success of laser treatment in the population studied, it excluded patients with parafoveal capillary non-perfusion, a progressive decrease in visual acuity, or marked cystoid macular edema.
+The BRAVO study, while encouraging, only has six-month results published and requires monthly intravitreal injections with no clear endpoint of this treatment.
+Ranibizumab has very recently gained FDA-approval for the indication of vein occlusions and the labeling includes recommendations for monthly intravitreal injections.

-The fundamental cause of macular edema associated with retinal vein occlusions is not understood completely, but it is increasingly clear that its pathophysiology extends beyond microvascular disease to involve immune mediators in the retina.
+The fundamental cause of macular edema associated with RVOs is not completely understood, but it is increasingly clear that its pathophysiology extends beyond microvascular disease to involve immune mediators in the retina.
 While hydrostatic stress following the break-down of the blood-retinal barrier (BRB) can partly contribute to retinal edema, tissue responses to hypoxia are also likely to play a role.
-In the aftermath of a retinal vein occlusion, tissue hypoxia induces the expression of several cytokines, including monocyte chemoattractant protein (MCP-1), leading to the activation of inflammatory cells, such as macrophages and microglia, which are then attracted to the hypoxic retinal areas.4 Activated microglia release TNF- α which triggers the production of interleukin-8 (IL-8), VEGF, basic fibroglast growth factor (FGF) and MCP-1 in retinal vascular cells and glial cells adjacent to the microvessels.5 A study on patients with BRVO examined the concentrations of VEGF and interleukin-6 (IL-6) in the aqueous humor and found that these cytokine levels were increased in the setting of retinal vein occlusion.6 Further, a histologic study of human retinas with retinal vein occlusions found numerous cluster of differentiation-68 (CD-68) positive cells surrounding the vasculature indicating the presence of activated microglia.7
+In the aftermath of a RVO, tissue hypoxia induces the expression of several cytokines, including monocyte chemoattractant protein (MCP-1), leading to the activation of inflammatory cells, such as macrophages and microglia, which are then attracted to the hypoxic retinal areas.
+Activated microglia release TNF-α which triggers the production of interleukin-8 (IL-8), VEGF, basic fibroblast growth factor (FGF) and MCP-1 in retinal vascular cells and glial cells adjacent to the microvessels.
+A study on patients with BRVO examined the concentrations of VEGF and interleukin-6 (IL-6) in the aqueous humor and found that these cytokine levels were increased in the setting of RVO.
+Further, a histologic study of human retinas with RVOs found numerous clusters of differentiation 68 (CD-68) positive cells surrounding the vasculature indicating the presence of activated microglia.

-Inflammation may represent an early adaptive response to metabolic derangements in the ischemic retina; over time; however, it leads to progressive vascular damage results, culminating in macular edema and neovascularization.8 As such, there may be a feasible therapeutic rationale to broadly limit and down-regulate the level of microglia-mediated chronic inflammation in the treatment of RVOs.
+Inflammation may represent an early adaptive response to metabolic derangements in the ischemic retina; over time; however, it leads to progressive vascular damage culminating in macular edema and neovascularization.
+As such, there may be a feasible therapeutic rationale to broadly limit and down-regulate the level of microglia-mediated chronic inflammation in the treatment of RVOs.

-1.2 Current Treatments of CRVO
+1.2 Current Treatments of BRVO